chingu-voyages/voyage-project-resourcehelper/README.md

 * Application Overview

-  * [ ] Develop an application that helps users become more effective at building meaningful AI prompts.
+  * [ ] Develop an application that helps users find technical information.
   * [ ] Ensure the application is user-friendly, accessible, and visually appealing.
   * The landing page contains these components:
     * [ ] A _header_ containing the name of the app and the current date
     * [ ] A _footer_ that links to your GitHub repo and a list of who is on the team.
-    * [ ] A _Pentagram input form_ to allow the user to enter the various parts that make up the Pentagram structure.
+    * [ ] An input form to allow the user to select any combination of categories and search terms used to select items.
+    * [ ] A scrollable _result_ area containing the search results.
-    * [ ] A _result_ area that will contain the results returned from Gemini.
+    * [ ] A chat icon that will display a popup when clicked to allow the user to ask for help from the AI agent you build into the app.

     ![Page Wireframe](./assets/Page_Wireframe.png)